d-strobel/terraform-provider-windows/docs/data-sources/local_user.md

 # windows_local_user (Data Source)

 <!-- data-source description generated from schema -->
 Retrieve information about a local user.
-You can get a user by the name or the security ID.
+You can retrieve a user by its name or security ID.
 <!-- examples generated from example files -->
 ## Example Usage